pothuraju-dev/nuxt-error-handling/README.md

 - `server/middleware/error.ts`: This server middleware demonstrates handling errors on the server side.
 It throws an error when a specific query parameter is present.

-- `pages/error.vue`: This is a custom error page that displays error information and provides options to clear the error or navigate to other routes.
+- `error.vue`: This is a custom error page that displays error information and provides options to clear the error or navigate to other routes.

 - `layouts/default.vue`: This layout wraps the content of each page.